 Studio Kalari is the first school in the Southern style of South Indian martial art, kalarippayattu in Poland.

 The Studio was started in May 2010 by Justyna Rodzińska-Nair and Sankar Lal Sivasankaran Nair.
 Until July 2018 we acted under the auspices of the Grotowski Institute in Wroclaw, and currently we collaborate with the Society for Active Culture within its programme of cultural education and intercultural activities.

-Within the framework of the Studio, we run regular trainings during the week, few-day away workshops (in Poland and abroad), annual summer schools, that combine training and relaxation in beautiful places, as well as winter practice in South India – the homeland of kalarippayattu.
+Within the framework of the Studio, we run regular trainings during the week, few-day workshops (in Poland and abroad), annual summer schools, that combine training and relaxation in beautiful places, as well as winter practice in South India, in our own kalari.

 Apart from classes for an open group of participants, we also conduct workshops profiled for specific groups, such as theatre or dance companies.